-You must fill out and send in the IESRA membership form along with the non-refundable membership fee and the Referee Bond amount.
+You must fill out and send in the IESRA membership form along with the non-refundable membership fee.

 When the above steps are completed you will receive an email from ArbiterSports welcoming you to IESRA Arbiter and you need to follow all of the steps outlined.
 For a review there is another link on the IESRA website: www.iesra.org for you to follow on using Arbiter.